-On March 22, 2006, the U.S. Food and Drug Administration (FDA) approved docetaxel (Taxotere® Injection Concentrate, made by Sanofi-Aventis) for use in combination with cisplatin and fluorouracil for the treatment of patients with advanced gastric adenocarcinoma, including adenocarcinoma of the gastroesophageal junction, who have not received prior chemotherapy for advanced disease.
+Docetaxel is a chemotherapy drug that is used to treat several forms of cancer.
+On March 22nd 2006, the United States Food and Drug Administration (FDA) approved the use of docetaxel in combination with cisplatin and flourouracil for the treatment of patients with advanced gastric adenocarcinoma who had not yet received chemotherapy for advanced disease.